buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 There are many packages already installed for R on the server, but you should reinstall the ones you plan to use.
 Reinstallation will put the packages in a local directory specific to you, and R will look there first to call the packages.
 These packages won't update or change if the server packages are updated.

 You could make individual library paths for each project if you want to use different package versions.
 In that case you'll need to make a directory for each R library and specify the path to the directory when installing and loading the packages.
 However, this gets complicated quickly and should probably be avoided.

+Unfortunately, you can't create a screen of R Studio.
+However, you can create a screen of R in the terminal.
+Just type:

+`screen -S SCREEN_NAME /usr/bin/R`

 ## Other helpful tools
 1. FileZilla